 2.4.3 Emotional Regulation Checklist (ERC)

 The ERC, developed by Shields and Cicchetti (1997), is a 24-item checklist used to evaluate emotional regulation in children.
-It includes two subscales: emotional regulation and lability/negativity, rated on a 4-point likert scale.
+It includes two subscales: emotional regulation and lability/negativity, rated on a 4-point Likert scale.
 The reliability scores for the subscales are 0.83 and 0.96, respectively.

 2.5 Intervention Protocol